Hazqeel09/ellzaf_ml/README.md

 preds =  model(img) # prediction -> (1,1000)
 ```

 SpectFormer utilizes both spectral block and attention block.
-The amount of spectral block can be speciified using spect_alpha and the remaining block from depth will be attention blocks.
+The amount of spectral block can be speciified using `spect_alpha` and the remaining block from `depth` will be attention blocks.

 depth - spect_alpha = attention block

 12 - 4 = 8

-From the code and calculation example above, when spect_alpha are 4 with the depth of 12.
+From the code and calculation example above, when `spect_alpha` are 4 with the `depth` of 12.
 The resulting attention block will be 8.
-If spect_alpha == depth, it will be GFNet while if spect_alpa = 0, it will be ViT.
+If `spect_alpha` == `depth`, it will be GFNet while if spect_alpa = 0, it will be ViT.